For all my friends who love cauliflower, this is a simple recipe that’s filled with health benefits, as well as volumes of flavor.

 - Turn each piece of cauliflower using a fork or a spatula (or both).
 Cook until the the second side is caramelized.

 - See the last section of the post above for a bunch of dinner ideas, and ways to enjoy this turmeric cauliflower.
-Nobody says you can’t just munch it up as is either.
+Nobody says you can’t just munch it up on its own either.
 Enjoy!